phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull.md

 - You should also connect the another micro usb cable to `USB OTG` port.
 As a result two available usb ports in `i.
 MX 6ULL - EVK` will be connected to yor host-pc.

-- Now you can power up the board, changing the `SW2001` position to `2`.
+- Now you can power up the board by changing the `SW2001` position to `2`.
 The `D2003` LED should turn green.

 - Now you should verify what USB device on your host-pc is connected with the `DEBUG USB` (console).
 In order to check that run:
   ```